How To Count All Cells Except A Certain Value In Excel

 3. Then when you input the text jerry Li in cell C4, it will show the number 3 in cell D4.

-4. Because there are 3 cells that do not contains the text jerry Li case insensitive.
+4. Because there are 3 cells that do not contain the text jerry Li and case insensitive.

 2.1.2 Partially Not Equal To.